 In connection with the establishment of the Nominating and Corporate Governance Committee, Compensation Committee and Audit Committee, the Board of Directors of the Company appointed members to each such committee.
-Currently, all three committees are comprised of three (3) directors meeting the requirements set forth in each applicable charter.
+Currently, all three committees are comprised of at least three (3) directors meeting the requirements set forth in each applicable charter.
 The membership of these three standing committees of the Board of Directors of the Company is as follows:

+Compensation Committee Audit Committee

+Harry DeMott (Chairman) Gerald Budde (Chairman)

+Gerald Budde Raymond Chess

+Benjamin Samuels Benjamin Samuels

+Michael Clark Michael Clark

-Nominating and Corporate Governance Committee Compensation Committee Audit Committee Raymond Chess (Chairman) Harry DeMott (Chairman) Gerald Budde (Chairman) Gerald Budde Gerald Budde Raymond Chess Harry DeMott Benjamin Samuels Benjamin Samuels 37
+Harry DeMott (Chairman) Gerald Budde Benjamin Samuels